-These prehistoric birds are the deadliest in the world.
-They have beautiful vivid blue plumage and brush-like black feathers on their backs.
+These prehistoric birds are one of the deadliest in the world.
+They have beautiful, vivid blue plumage and brush-like black feathers on their backs.
 They are the living dinosaurs of the bird world and a close relative of the ostrich.

 What eats a cassowary?

-Visually striking and majestic, they are unique in their appearance.
+Visually striking and majestic, cassowaries are unique in their appearance.
 These birds are fearless and bold.
-However, they still have predators placed above them in the food chain!
+However, they still have predators above them in the food chain!

 The only predators that cassowaries have are crocodiles, quolls and dingos.
 But as the beasts of the Daintree, they are rarely hunted by these predators.